PROJECT OVERVIEW

 KPIs

-The new Bank Rec feature made a strong impact, as reflected in the success metrics, and customer feedback, following its release.
+The new Bank Rec feature made a strong impact following its release, reflected in key success metrics and positive customer feedback.

 30,000+